beetbox/beets/docs/dev/plugins.rst

 * *import_task_created*: called after an import task has been created.
   Parameters: ``task`` (an `ImportTask`) and ``session`` (an `ImportSession`).
+  Return: The event handler may return a single `ImportTask` object or a list of `ImportTask` objects.
+The original task will be replaced by the returned task(s).
+If nothing is returned, the original task will be created.

 * *import_task_start*: called when before an import task begins processing.
   Parameters: ``task`` (an `ImportTask`) and ``session`` (an `ImportSession`).